Why are we taking action on Palestine?

 The human cost

-The loss of life in Gaza cannot be understated.
+The loss of life in Gaza cannot be overstated.
 At the time of writing, over 47,000 people have been killed and over 100,000 have been injured.
 Health systems have collapsed.
 Save the Children reported that more children were killed in Gaza in 3 months than in all other conflicts combined in the past 3 years.
 Humanitarian workers, journalists and medics are also being killed at alarming rates.

 The environmental cost